jruby/jrubyfx/Getting Started.md

 Now what?
 ---------
-Now you know the basics of FXML and JRubyFXML!
+Now you know the basics of FXML and JRubyFX!
 If you haven't already, I suggest looking over samples/fxml/Demo.rb for a bit more detail.
-JavaFX help is all around, and most of it is applicable to JRubyFXML.
+JavaFX help is all around, and most of it is applicable to JRubyFX.

 ### Using the generator
 Got a large FXML file with dozens of fx:id's and events?
 Assuming you only have a FXML file: